 HTTP (HyperText Transport Protocol).
-The standard World Wide Web client-server protocol used for the exchange of information (such as HTML documents, and client requests for such documents) between a browser and messages which can be sent from the client to the server to request different types of server actions.
-For example, a "GET" message, which has the format GET <URL>, causes the server to return the document or file located at the specified URL.
+The standard World Wide Web client-server protocol used for the exchange of information (such as HTML documents, and client requests for such documents) between a browser and a Web server.
+HTTP includes a number of different types of messages which can be sent from the client to the server to request different types of server actions.
+For example, a "GET" message, which has the format GET <URL>, causes the server to return the 50 document or file located at the specified URL.

 ISBN (International Standard Book Number).
 A numerical identifier associated with books, pamphlets, educational kits, microforms, CD-ROM and braille publications in circulation throughout the world.
-The ISBN is a ten-digit number assigned to each published title that provides an 45 associate can effectively become an online retailer unduplicated, internationally recognized "identity."
+The ISBN is 55 a ten-digit number assigned to each published title that provides an unduplicated, internationally recognized "identity."

 URL (Uniform Resource Locator).
-A unique address which fully specifies the location of a file or other resource on the Internet.
-The general format of a URL is protocol:// machine address:port/path/filename.
-The port specification 50 is optional, and if none is entered by the user, the browser defaults to the standard port for whatever service is specified as the protocol.
-For example, if HTTP is specified as the protocol, the browser will use the HTTP default port of 80.
+A unique address which fully specifies the location of a file or other 60 resource on the Internet.
+The general format of a URL is protocol://machine address:port/path/filename.
+The port specification is optional, and if none is entered by the user, the browser defaults to the standard port for whatever service is specified as the protocol.
+For 65 example, if HTTP is specified as the protocol, the browser will use the HTTP default port of 80.

 Cookies.
-A technology that enables a Web server to 55 retrieve information from a user's computer that reveals prior browsing activities of the user.
+A technology that enables a Web server to retrieve information from a user's computer that reveals prior browsing activities of the user.
 The informational item stored on the user's computer (typically on the hard drive) is commonly referred to as a "cookie."
 Many standard Web browsers support the use of cookies.

 PUSH Technology.
 An information dissemination technology used to send data to users over a network.
-In contrast to the World Wide Web (a "pull" technology), in which the client browser must request a Web page before it is sent, PUSH protocols send the informational content to the user 65 computer automatically, typically based on information prespecified by the user.
+In contrast to the World Wide Web (a "pull" technology), in which the client browser must request a Web page before it is sent, PUSH protocols send the informational content to the user computer automatically, typically based on information pre-specified by the user.